Epic Garden Music

 Epic Garden Music is the debut studio album by English post-punk band Sad Lovers & Giants.
-It was released in 1982 on the band's own record label, Midnight Music.
+It was released in September 1982 on the band's own record label, Midnight Music.
+The album originally charted on the UK Independent Albums Chart at number 21.
+In 1988 a CD reissue was released with 7 bonus tracks taken from three 7-inch releases.